Unbinned Deep Learning Jet Substructure Measurement in High $Q^2$ ep collisions at HERA

-The first step uses up to 30 HFS objects clustered inside jets as inputs to a Graph Neural Network (GNN), where HFS objects are represented as nodes of the graph.
+The first step uses up to 30 HFS objects clustered inside jets as inputs to a GNN, where HFS objects are represented as nodes of the graph.
 This novel hybrid approach has been found to reduce uncertainties by accounting for all possible covariates of the detector response.
-For each HFS object with momentum ($\pt$,$\eta$,$\phi$) and electric charge $q$, the kinematic information used for the first step classifier is the set ($z$,$\Delta\eta$,$\Delta\phi$,$q$), with $z=\pt/\pt^{jet}$, $\Delta\eta = \eta - \eta^\text{jet}$, and $\Delta\phi = \phi - \phi^\text{jet}$.
+For each HFS object with momentum ($\pt$,$\eta$,$\phi$) and electric charge $q$, the kinematic information used for the first step classifier is the set ($z$,$\Delta\eta$,$\Delta\phi$,$q$), with $z=\pt/\pt^{\text{jet}}$, $\Delta\eta = \eta - \eta^\text{jet}$, and $\Delta\phi = \phi - \phi^\text{jet}$.
 Jet momentum ($\pt^\text{jet}$, $\eta^\text{jet}$,$\phi^\text{jet}$) and \Qs{} information are also included in the aggregation function of the graph implementation.
 In total, $30 \times 4 + 4 = 124$ features are considered during this first step, requiring the network implementation to learn the differences between data and simulation in a high-dimensional setting.
 Leveraging the success of GNNs for jet classification \cite{Komiske:2018cqr,Qu:2019gqs,Moreno:2019bmu,Moreno:2019neq,Mikuni:2020wpr,Bernreuther:2020vhm,Guo:2020vvt,Dolan:2020qkr,Mikuni:2021pou,Konar:2021zdg,Shimmin:2021pkm,Gong:2022lye} based on particle sets as inputs, the Point Cloud Transformer (\textsc{PCT}) \cite{guo2021pct,Mikuni:2021pou} GNN architecture is chosen.
+This GNN architecture is optimized to learn the relationship between nearby particles through the use of attention layers, resulting in state-of-the-art classification performance for different types of jets \cite{Mikuni:2021pou}.
 The local neighborhood in \textsc{PCT} is defined by selecting the five closest neighbors of each particle with distances calculated in the $\eta-\phi$ plane.
 The impact of adding more than 30 particles was found to be negligible.